SVVVG3/GALL3RY/README.md

 - **Authentication**: Farcaster Auth Kit
 - **NFT Data**: Zapper API

+## Farcaster Mini App Integration

+GALL3RY is fully integrated as a Farcaster Mini App, allowing users to:

+- **Sign in with Farcaster**: Authenticate using their Farcaster identity
+- **View NFT Collections**: Explore NFT collections within the Warpcast mobile app
+- **Search Users**: Find and view other users' collections without leaving Warpcast
+- **Share Discoveries**: Easily share interesting NFTs to their Farcaster feed

+The integration uses the `@farcaster/frame-sdk` to handle authentication, user context, and app lifecycle events.

 ## Component Inventory

 This project follows standardized naming conventions for components.
 Here are the key components: